 Shenandoah’s restored flybridge.
 Rebuilt in 1949, the deckhouse flybridge was covered in glue-soaked burlap and painted for an authentic 1940s’ non-skid surface.

-Capital Campaign to Complete the Shenandoah, Enclose the Maritime Gallery and Create Engaging New Exhibits
+The Capital Campaign to Complete the Shenandoah, Enclose the Maritime Gallery and Create Engaging New Exhibits is complete!

-Thanks to our many generous donors (nearly 400 to date!), we get closer to our $3.0 million goal every day.
-We’ve raised just over $2.7 million with significant contributions from the following:
+Thanks to our many generous donors (more than 430 to date!), we raised $3 million with significant contributions from the following:

 Washington State Heritage Capital Project Fund